ShivangiSingh17/Java-Jet/README.md

 While working in array we may need to access the terms that are stored in that an array.We do that by referring to the `index number`.
 Arrays can store data in form of primitive data type or in form of an objects of a class.
 If it stores as primitive data type then data is stored at memory location or else as a heap segment.

-There are two types of array we learn about:
+There are two types of arrays we learn about:

-:one: One-Dimensionnal Array
+:one: One-Dimensional Array

 :two: Multi-Dimensional Array

-So lets discuss in detail;
+In detail:

 :one:One-dimensional array declaration has two components: *the type and the name.*